tejada7/Java-Certification/OCP_Java17.md

 Java does not allow variables to be overriden, they can be hidden though.
 They are resolved based on the type of the reference and **not the instance type** conversely to what occurs with polymorphic method calls.

-Likewise, static methods can be overriden if the parent's method is not declared as final.
+Likewise, static methods can be hidden if the parent's method is not declared as final.

 ### Sealing classes
 _Why do we need sealed classes?_